Helibras

 Helibras or Helicópteros do Brasil S.A.
 (Helicopters of Brazil, Inc.) is a Brazil-based helicopter manufacturer which is a wholly owned subsidiary of Airbus Helicopters, a division of Airbus.

-Helibras has produced and delivered more than 800 helicopters, 70% of which being the Eurocopter AS350 Écureuil (known in Portuguese as Esquilos).
+Helibras has produced and delivered more than 800 helicopters, 70% of which being the Eurocopter AS350 Écureuil (known in Portuguese as Esquilo).
 Ten percent of total production is exported to Latin American countries such as Argentina, Bolivia, Chile, Mexico, Paraguay, Uruguay, and Venezuela.
 Helibras leads the Brazilian market of turbine helicopters in operation, the company's rotorcraft comprising 54 per cent of those used in the civilian market.
 It has a greater lead within the domestic military market, the company's share being roughly 66 per cent.

 History

 Helibras was founded on 1 January 1978 in São Jose dos Campos, São Paulo state, Brazil.
 Since 1980, the company has been located in Itajubá, a city and municipality in southwestern Minas Gerais state, Brazil.
 Formerly, Helibras was jointly owned by MGI Participações (MGI Investments – owned by the government of the federal state of Minas Gerais), Bueninvest and Eurocopter.
 As of 2006, Helibras became a wholly owned subsidiary of Eurocopter (now Airbus Helicopters) which in turn is owned by Airbus Group.
 It is the only manufacturer of helicopters in Latin America.

 The most numerous helicopter type to be produced by Helibras is the Eurocopter AS350 Écureuil; of the 600 helicopters that the company has domestically manufactured for the Brazilian market by 2012, 70 per cent were AS350s.
 Brazil has been a major market for the AS350; by 2011 more than 300 helicopters were reportedly operating throughout the country, including from the flight deck of the Brazilian aircraft carrier São Paulo.
 Since 1984, the Brazilian Navy has used AS350s to support the Brazilian Antarctic Program.
 In January 2011, Helibras signed a contract with the Brazilian Army to substantially upgrade and refurbish their existing fleet of 36 AS350 Ecureuils.